AdaCore/training_material/courses/fundamentals_of_ada/065_type_derivation.rst

       type Nat is new Int range 0 ..
 100;
       type Pos is new Nat range 1 ..
 100;

-* Constraints on unconstrained types can be specified
+* Unconstrained types can be constrained

    .. code:: Ada